Pregnancy Counselling and Support

 Abortion: Your options for an abortion will depend on your unique situation.
 Staff will help guide you through the abortion process and ensure you have the information and support you need.
 For more information, visit Abortion Services.

-If you experience the loss of a baby through miscarriage, stillbirth or another complication, support is available to you through the Women’s Wellness Program.
+If you experience the loss of a baby through miscarriage, stillbirth or another complication, support is available to you through the Women’s Wellness Program & Sexual Health Services.
 For more information, visit Pregnancy Loss.

 Maternal (Perinatal and Postpartum) Mental Health Services

-Pregnancy and having a new baby can bring a wide range of emotions and affect women in many different ways.
+Pregnancy and having a new baby can bring a wide range of emotions and affect individuals in many different ways.
 If you experience depression and/or anxiety during your pregnancy, after giving birth or within the first year after your baby is born, staff can provide you with an assessment, counselling and support.
+For more information, visit Pregnancy and Postpartum (Perinatal) Mood Disorders.

 Abuse During Pregnancy